 Chief Architect allows you to customize your 3D views by importing your own materials, image objects, and backdrops that display in 3D views.
-For more information about images, see "Pictures, Images, and Walkthroughs" on page 1101 of the Reference Manual.
+For more information about images, see "Pictures, Images, and Walkthroughs" on page 1133 of the Reference Manual.

 Note: The following steps make use of image files that are not included with the program.
-You can use image files that are already on your computer or you can create new ones.
-You can even use the same image file to create a material, an image, and a backdrop.
-Learning the tools and techniques described is more important than the appearance of the final product.
+You can use your own image files to create materials, images, and backdrops.